hasura/graphql-engine/manual/email-sms/index.rst

 .. code-block:: shell

-  $ hasura secrets update notify.hasuratestdrive.token "<token>"
+  $ hasura secrets update notify.hasura.token "<token>"

-``HasuraTestDrive`` is now configured as your default email provider.
+``Hasura`` is now configured as your default email provider.
 You can start using it to send emails.

 .. note::
-  You can only send 10 emails per day using HasuraTestDrive.
+  You can only send 10 emails per day using ``Hasura``.

 Sending an email
 ^^^^^^^^^^^^^^^^